-There are eight units to this course; each unit will last one week and will end with an exam.
+There are eight units to this course; each unit will last one week and will end with a quiz.
 Homework includes study guides that can be completed with the text/lecture presentations, listening journal entries, discussion board posts, as well as audio/video supplements.
 In addition, you will be required to attend a live World Music Concert and submit a concert report.
-The semester outline including reading/listening/writing assignments and the exam schedule are listed in the Class Schedule and Assignments document posted in the Course Information section on Blackboard.
+The semester outline including reading/listening/writing assignments and the quiz schedule are listed in the Syllabus area in Canvas.